Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-\Abstract \Lb {\hbox {\rssmalltwo L}\kern 2pt} \Lbpar {\Lb } Given a non-necessarily Hausdorff, topologically free, twisted \'etale groupoid $(\G , \Lb )$, we consider its \emph {essential groupoid C*-algebra}, denoted $\Cgf $, obtained by completing $\CCL \G $ with the smallest among all C*-seminorms coinciding with the uniform norm on $C_c(\G ^{(0)})$.
-The inclusion of C*-algebras is then proven to satisfy a list of properties characterizing it as what we call a \emph {weak Cartan} inclusion.
-We then prove that every weak Cartan inclusion $\incl BA$, with $B$ separable, is modeled by a topologically free, twisted \'etale groupoid, as above. \nw In our second main result we give a necessary and sufficient condition for an inclusion of C*-algebras $\incl BA$ to be modeled by a twisted \'etale groupoid based on the notion of \emph {canonical states}. \enw A simplicity criterion for $\Cgf $ is proven and many examples are provided.\footnote {}{ \eightrm Preliminary version, February 22, 2019, 09:41. } \endAbstract
+is then proven to satisfy a list of properties characterizing it as what we call a \emph {weak Cartan} inclusion.
+We then prove that every weak Cartan inclusion $\incl BA$, with $B$ separable, is modeled by a topologically free, twisted \'etale groupoid, as above.
+In our second main result we give a necessary and sufficient condition for an inclusion of C*-algebras $\incl BA$ to be modeled by a twisted \'etale groupoid based on the notion of \emph {canonical states}.
+A simplicity criterion for $\Cgf $ is proven and many examples are provided. \footnote {}{ 1pt \eightrm 3.5pt MSC (2020): 46L05, 46L45, 22A22, 46L55} \endAbstract